-It’s no secret Google likes to change up its search engine results pages from time to time.
-Whether it’s to adapt to the changing ways users are searching or to increase click through on their ads, one thing’s for sure – when it comes to SEO, we need to evolve.
+It’s no secret Google likes to change up its search engine results pages – in fact it’s common to see experiments being tested frequently.
+Whether it’s to adapt to the changing ways users are searching or to increase click through on their ads, one thing’s for sure – when it comes to SEO, we need to evolve to keep up.

 Personalised Google Shopping recommendations

 In the US, the new Google shopping interface has landed, namely to compete with Amazon.
 Users will now be able to browse recommendations based on their shopping history and search history.
 They will then have the option to buy online or locally in-store (if supported).

 ‘Buy on Google’ is now an option to check-out shopping,

 highlighted by prominent shopping cart icons.
 Users will be able to pay with

 payment information stored on their Google accounts.